TomDonoghue/NeuroHistory/README.md

   - Originally in French.
 Translation: New ideas on the structure of the nervous system in man and vertibrates

 - Lapicque (1907) Recherches Quantitatives sur L'Excitation Electrique des Nerfs Traitee Comme une Polarisation
-  - Originally in French: Translation: Quantitative Research on Electrical Excitation treated like Polarization
+  - Originally in French.
+Translation: Quantitative Research on Electrical Excitation treated like Polarization

 - Lunsden (1923) Observations on the Respiratory Centers in the Cat